 Averted with Miranda and Darren; Miranda finds Darren very attractive once his braces come off and Darren is flattered that one of the most popular girls in school likes him.
 They do seem to genuinely enjoy each other's company for a time, but eventually break up because they want to spend time with their friends.
 (And because Miranda can't stand Ginger.)
 But they do part on relatively pleasant terms, telling the other they made a decent match.

-Parental Hypocrisy - Lois forbids Ginger things like using makeup and shaving her legs, but it's immediately shown that Lois has a whole bathroom full of beauty products that she keeps locked...although she has implied that she forbids Ginger from doing so because she feels she's too young.
+Parental Hypocrisy - Lois forbids Ginger things like using makeup and shaving her legs, but it's immediately shown that Lois has a whole bathroom full of beauty products that she keeps locked.
+Although she has implied that she forbids Ginger from doing so because she feels she's too young for them - which isn't too far-fetched.

 Our Founder: A statue of "Revolutionary War hero" Nathaniel "Lucky" Winslow stands between the namesake Lucky Jr. high and high schools.
 It's unsure weather or not he's a founder or not.